 - Gender-specific detoxification for a loved one that builds on someone’s strengths and meets specific needs

 - Medication-assisted withdrawal makes the process safe and pain-free

 - Meditation therapy disarms stress and triggers, which lead to relapse

-- Individualized therapy factors in your loved one’s progress and adapts modalities as needed
+- Individualized care factors in your loved one’s progress and adapts modalities as needed

-- One-on-one therapy prepares program participants to embrace a new life of sobriety
+- Individual therapy program prepares program participants to embrace a new life of sobriety

 Don’t Ignore Signs of Drug Use

 If you do nothing, you may eliminate your loved one’s only hope at breaking out of the cycle of addiction.
 It may not feel like the popular thing to do, but have the conversation about rehab and specifically detox.
 Serenity House Detox provides a number of different programs to help ensure your loved one can make a full recovery.
 Some of these programs include:

 - Cognitive-behavioral therapy program